Options Trading 101 – Tips & Strategies to Get Started

-It’s important to understand the different types of options when trying to make money trading options.
+It’s important to understand the different types of options when trying to make money trading.
 There are two main types of options, call options and put options.
 Both are a type of contract.
-These option contracts involve two parties, the option holder and the option issuer.
+These option contracts involve two parties, the option holder (buyer) and the option issuer (seller).
 The option holder is given the right to perform a certain transaction with the issuer, but the holder isn’t required to perform that transaction.

-Simply stated, call options afford the right to buy, and put options afford the right to sell.
-The strike price is the agreed-upon price for the asset under contract.
-In stock trading, the asset is the share or shares.
-So, a call option gives the option holder the right to buy a share or shares at a strike price for a determined period of time.
-A put option gives the option holder the right to sell shares at a strike price for a set period of time.
+Simply stated, call options afford the right to buy, and put options afford the right to sell, the underlying shares at a predetermined price (the strike).
+So, a call option gives the option holder the right to buy shares at the strike price within a determined period of time.
+A put option gives the option holder the right to sell shares at the strike price within a set period of time.
 After that time is up, the contract will expire if the option wasn’t closed or exercised.

-If an investor thinks the value of shares will rise, they buy call options.
+So, in the simplest terms, an investor thinks the value of the shares will rise, they buy call options.
 If they think the value will fall, they buy put options.
-The ability to properly read an options chain is vital to success in buying and selling options at a profit.

 How to Buy Call Options